victorpoluceno/collectd-influxdb/README.md

 * `Source` - By default the source name is taken from the configured collectd hostname.
-If you want to override the source name that is used with Librato Metrics you can set the `Source` variable to a different source name.
+If you want to override the source name that is used with InfluxDB you can set the `Source` variable to a different source name.

-* `IncludeRegex` - This option can be used to control the metrics that are sent to Librato Metrics.
+* `IncludeRegex` - This option can be used to control the metrics that are sent to InfluxDB.
 It should be set to a comma-separated list of regular expression patterns to match metric names against.
 If a metric name does not match one of the regex's in this variable, it will not be sent to InfluxDB.
 By default, all